changeworld/azure-docs.pl-pl/articles/sql-database/sql-database-vnet-service-endpoint-rule-powershell.md

 ---
-title: Program PowerShell dla punktów końcowych sieci wirtualnych i reguł dla baz danych z pojedynczym i pulą
+title: PowerShell for VNet endpoints and rules for single and pooled databases
-description: Udostępnia skrypty programu PowerShell do tworzenia punktów końcowych usługi wirtualnych i zarządzania nimi dla Azure SQL Database i SQL Data Warehouse.
+description: Provides PowerShell scripts to create and manage Virtual Service endpoints for your Azure SQL Database and SQL Data Warehouse.
 services: sql-database
 ms.service: sql-database
 ms.subservice: development